tts-tcq-2025/tdd-driven-java-Yas9aswini/README.md

 Test Specification

-Empty string input "" calculator (Action) it should return 0
+Empty string input "" calculator (Action) Result should be 0

-Single Number input like 1 it should return 1
+Single Number input like 1 Result should be 1

-Two numbers input(seperated by comma) result should be 6
+Two numbers input(seperated by comma) Result should be 6

-Multiple numbers input (comma and new line seperated) result should be 6
+Multiple numbers input (comma and new line seperated) Result should be 6

+Input with New Line Only	"1\n2\n3"	Calculator(Action) called	Result should be 6